As a part of Locally's COVID-19 response, we've reduced the fee for same-day delivery to $10/mo per location, effective March 15.

 What do the payments look like on the shopper's card statement?

 For item: "[store name] (up to 22 characters)".

 For the delivery charge: "Delivery From [store name] (up to 22 characters)"

 What if the shopper decides to cancel the item?
 What if we don't have it in stock?

 If your store hasn't yet confirmed the item, simply go to the notification link and un-check the "confirm" box.
 Send a message to the shopper letting them know that their request is canceled - or, if the item is unavailable - let them know and give them options, such as the item in another color.
 If you've confirmed the item and the shopper requests to cancel the order, you can only cancel before the delivery driver arrives.
 On the notification link click the "Cancel Delivery" button.
 You can then refund the shopper the cost of the item.
 If you refund the item without canceling the delivery, the driver will still come to the store.
 Note that the delivery provider will still charge for the delivery.
 If you refund the shopper's delivery cost, the delivery cost will be charged to the card on file for your company.

-Setting up Same-Day Delivery with Deliv
+Setting up Same-Day Delivery

-First, set up your subscription.
+Once that's done, set up your Same-Day Delivery subscription.